-These are some frequently asked questions about Together.
+These are some frequently asked questions about Together for Mac.
 You can also find comprehensive help files in the application by choosing Help > Together Help from the main menu.

 Working with Files